Provably Finding a Hidden Dense Submatrix among Many Planted Dense Submatrices via Convex Programming: Introduction

 \begin{definition}[Densest Submatrix Problem] Given binary matrix $\A \in \{0,1\}^{M\times N}$ and integers $m \in \{1,2,\dots, M\}$ and $n \in \{1,2,\dots, N\}$, the \emph{densest $m\times n$-submatrix problem} seeks the submatrix of $\A$ with $m$ rows and $n$ columns that contains the \emph{most non-zero entries}. \end{definition}

 Our main theorem will provide sufficient conditions under which exact recovery of the planted structure is guaranteed with high probability as defined below.

 \begin{remark}[Interpretation of “with high probability”] In this work, the phrase “with high probability” (abbreviated as \emph{w.h.p.}) refers to events whose probability converges to 1 as the problem size increases.
-Formally, for a sequence of random events \( \{E_n\} \), we say that \( E_n \) occurs with high probability if
+Formally, for a sequence of random events \( \{E_n\} \), we say that \( E_n \) occurs with high probability if $ \Pr(E_n) \to 1 $ \emph{polynomially} as $n\to \infty$ in the sense that $\Pr(E_n) \ge 1 - 1/p(n)$ for some polynomial function $p(n)$ with $p(n) \to \infty$ as $n\to\infty$. \end{remark}